alexseres/MineIsMine/src/ReadMe.txt

 Try to stick to the code convention that you find in the existing code.
 Feel free to fix any inconsistencies.

-Getting the exact results provided below is not a requirement to ‘pass’ the test.
+Getting the exact results provided below is not a requirement to ï¿½passï¿½ the test.
 We are far more interested in code fixes, cleanup, style, improvements, issues uncovered, performance considerations, etc.

 In a moment you'll see why getting the same as the results listed below is not even going to be possible after a